Eastern Mennonite University – Academic Integrity Policy

 h) frequently committing minimal violations within a single document or repeatedly over time.

-i) Assisting another student to cheat or to copy one’s own or someone else’s work without appropriate
+i) assisting another student to cheat or to copy one’s own or someone else’s work without appropriate documentation.

 At EMU, when academic integrity codes are violated to this level, the following procedure will be followed.